 Section 1392 allows you to have the servitude changed if you will pay for these changes and it is accepted by the other party.
 As an example, you have a servitude for a road across the front of your property from the land next door who benefits from the servitude.
 You now wish to develop the property and move the road to the rear of the property.

 Section 1399 is very important as you might have a servitude registered against the property but it has not used it as yet.
 If a servitude is not used within 10 years of its registration the servitude comes to an end.
 Servitudes are a burden on the property and it is always best to speak to a property lawyer about this.
 Always have the property checked before you purchase the property.
 Have not only the title deed checked but also check to see if there is not a usufruct or a servitude registered against the property.
 Speak to us today for more information on your property investment in Thailand.
+You are always going to need Thailand real estate lawyers when dealing with property.

 If you are going to buy property in Thailand then always check the property for servitudes.
 Also, check other issues in Thailand such as a usufruct as well as superficies and last but not least long term leasehold agreements.
+You should also read the article on the Chanote title for foreigners as a servitude can also be over the Chanote title deed.
+See also the superficies agreement to compare.

 The information contained on our website is for general information purposes only and does not constitute legal advice.